First order rigidity of homeomorphism groups of manifolds: The AGAPE structure and basic observations

 \subsubsection{Relative-compactness regarding good balls}

-Let us use preceding results to find first order formulae that compare measures of regular open sets.
+We use the preceding results to find first order formulae that compare measures of regular open sets.
 For the remainder of this subsection, we assume that $M$ is a connected, compact $n$--manifold with $n>1$, equipped with an Oxtoby--Ulam measure $\mu$.

-\begin{lem} There exists a formula $\vol_{\leq}(u_1,u_2,v)$ in the language $L_{\bf{G},\ro}$ such that for all $(M,G)\in\cM_{\vol}$ with an Oxtoby--Ulam measure $\mu$ on $M$, and for all any triple $(U_1,U_2,V)$ with $U_1$ and $U_2$ connected and $U_1,U_2\subseteq V$, we have the following. \begin{enumerate} \item If $\mu(U_1)\leq \mu(U_2)$ then $\vol_{\leq}(U_1,U_2,V)$ holds. \item If $\vol_{\leq}(U_1,U_2,V)$ holds then $\mu(U_1)\leq\mu((\cl U_2)\cap V)$. \end{enumerate} \end{lem} \begin{proof} Suppose first that $\mu(U_1)\le \mu(U_2)$, and let $\varnothing\ne W_0\in\ro(M)$ be arbitrary.
+\begin{lem} There exists a formula $\vol_{\leq}(u_1,u_2,v)$ in the language $L_{\bf{G},\ro}$ such that for all $(M,G)\in\cM_{\vol}$ with an Oxtoby--Ulam measure $\mu$ on $M$, and for all any triple $(U_1,U_2,V)$ with $U_1$ and $U_2$ connected and $U_1,U_2\subseteq V$, we have the following: \begin{enumerate} \item If $\mu(U_1)\leq \mu(U_2)$ then $\vol_{\leq}(U_1,U_2,V)$ holds. \item If $\vol_{\leq}(U_1,U_2,V)$ holds then $\mu(U_1)\leq\mu((\cl U_2)\cap V)$. \end{enumerate} \end{lem} \begin{proof} Suppose first that $\mu(U_1)\le \mu(U_2)$, and let $\varnothing\ne W_0\in\ro(M)$ be arbitrary.
 By Lemma~\ref{lem:measure-ball}, we can find a good ball $B\sse U_1$ such that

 and such that $U_1\setminus B$ connected.
 Lemma~\ref{lem:transitive} furnishes $g\in\Homeo_{0,\mu}(M)[V]$ such that $g(B)\sse U_2$, but clearly there is no $\mu$-preserving $h$ such that We have just established that $\vol_{\leq}(U_1,U_2,V)$ holds with $W_1:=\inte B$, where